-Public agencies in the UK are increasingly encouraged to take advantage of AI to improve public services, while acting as a role model for using AI responsibly and meeting public expectations around equity, fairness and transparency.
+Public agencies in the UK are increasingly encouraged to take advantage of AI to improve public services, while also acting as a role model for using AI responsibly and meeting public expectations around equity, fairness and transparency.

 Ultimately, we hope this approach will help to build public trust in how AI is being used in public services and move us closer to a future where AI works in the public interest.